 Pro tip: create a spreadsheet and note your monthly income and expenses, then allocate rental and spending budgets from the remaining amount.
 You’ll thank us later.

 We have found that many of our clients have a preference for location over apartment finishes when it comes to budget compromises, and we get it!
-Whether in downtown or the burbs, the location of your next apartment equals the community you become a part of, the streets you drive every day, the shops, restaurants, and bars you spend time and money at on the weekends; it’s important!
+Whether in downtown or the ‘burbs, the location of your next apartment equals the community you become a part of, the streets you drive every day, the shops, restaurants, and bars you spend time and money at on the weekends; it’s important!

 Should you live close to work?
-What about walkability to things like a grocery store, nightlife, parks and outdoor trails, retail stores, certain schools?
+What about walkability to things like a grocery store, nightlife, parks and outdoor trails, retail stores, or schools?
 We have found that the biggest factors that play a role in our clients selecting their next apartment location are commute time, walkability, and price.
 If there’s a certain neighborhood you love, compare pricing in that area and have a few backups just in case.

 Here are some other things to consider when determining a neighborhood fits your needs: